-The Technical Handbook concentrates on the technical aspects of the Cycle 7 observing capabilities as well as on the hardware and software available for ALMA users.
+The Technical Handbook concentrates on the technical aspects of ALMA's observing capabilities as well as on the hardware and software available for ALMA users.
 It should, however, not be necessary to use the Technical Handbook to prepare an ALMA proposal.

 The Technical Handbook is divided into three main sections: The concepts of interferometry and the ALMA hardware components (Chapters 2-5), the observing concepts and software (Chapters 6-9), and finally the data quality and handling (Chapters 10-13).
-It also includes a number of appendices with expanded information on specific ALMA hardware components and calibration and an acronym list widely used by ALMA staff.
+It also includes a number of appendices with expanded information on specific ALMA hardware components and calibration, and an acronym list widely used by ALMA staff.

-Chapter 2 describes the ALMA Array components: The 12-m Array and the Atacama Compact Array (ACA), also known as the Morita Array which is comprised of the 7-m and Total Power (TP) Array.
+Chapter 2 describes the ALMA Array components: The 12-m Array and the Atacama Compact Array (ACA; also known as the Morita Array), which is comprised of the 7-m and Total Power (TP) Array.
 A general description of the different array elements and hardware components is provided.

-Chapter 3 gives a brief introduction to interferometry, including a description on the concepts of basic radio astronomy and the principles of aperture synthesis.
+Chapter 3 gives a brief introduction to interferometry, including a description of the concepts of basic radio astronomy and the principles of aperture synthesis.

-Chapter 4 describes the details of the eight receiver bands offered for Cycle 7 observations.
-The general technical specifications and a brief explanation on local oscillators and intermediate frequency (IF) range is presented.
+Chapter 4 describes the details of the nine receiver bands offered for Cycle 10 observations.
+The general technical specifications and a brief explanation of local oscillators and intermediate frequency (IF) range is presented.
 Plots with the atmospheric transmission and the typical system temperatures per receiver band are also included.

 Chapter 5 describes the correlators and the data processing taking place in these special purpose supercomputers.
-A description of the 64-input Correlator (used for the 12-m Array) and the ACA Correlator (used by the 7-m and the TP Arrays) is provided.
+A description of the 64-input Correlator (used for the 12-m Array), the ACA Correlator (used by the 7-m Array), and the ACA Spectrometer (used by the TP Array) is provided.
 Observing modes available for continuum and spectral line observations are presented.

-Chapter 6 describes how the spectral setup is done in the correlators.
-A description of the signal path and local oscillator (LO) chain used between the frontends and the correlators is covered and how the hardware is configured to define spectral setups for an observation.
+Chapter 6 describes how the spectral setup is achieved in the correlators.
+A description of the signal path and local oscillator (LO) chain used between the front ends and the correlators is covered, as well as how the hardware is configured to define spectral setups for an observation.

 Chapter 7 describes several aspects of imaging to consider in ALMA observations.
-A short description on the different configurations proposed for Cycle 7 is included.
+A short description of the different configurations is included.
+Note that in Cycle 10, the two longest baseline configurations will not be available (i.e. Configuration-9, with a maximum baseline of 13.9 km, and configuration-10, with a maximum baseline of 16.2 km).
 Concepts of shadowing, beam shape, and spatial scale filtering are revisited.
 Mosaicing and 12-m and 7-m Array data combination are also presented.

-Chapter 8 describes the observing modes offered for Cycle 7 and the observing sequence of projects.
-Single field interferometry, mosaics, single-dish observations, polarization, multiple region modes, solar, VLBI, astrometry and ephemeris observations are detailed in this section.
+Chapter 8 describes the observing modes offered for Cycle 10 and the observing sequence of projects.
+Single field interferometry, mosaics, single-dish observations, polarization, multiple region modes, Solar, very long baseline interferometry (VLBI), astrometry and ephemeris observations are detailed in this chapter.

-Chapter 9 gives a brief overview how sensitivities and integration times are calculated at ALMA.
+Chapter 9 gives a brief overview of how ALMA sensitivities and integration times are calculated.

-Chapter 10 describes how calibration is performed at ALMA, providing a description on how to calibrate long-term and short-term effects as well as how calibrators are selected.
+Chapter 10 describes how calibration is performed at ALMA, providing a description of how to calibrate long-term and short-term effects as well as how calibrators are selected.

 Chapter 11 describes the data quality assurance (QA) process.
-A description of the criteria used for passing quality assurance as well as the pipeline heuristics used in data reduction and calibration which are used in determining the overall quality of the data are presented.
+A description of the criteria used for passing quality assurance as well as the ALMA Pipeline heuristics used in data reduction and calibration (which are used in determining the overall quality of the data) are presented.

 Chapter 12 describes the data flow and structure of ALMA data.
-A description of all the main software subsystems involved from data acquisition to archiving is provided as well as a description of the ALMA Science Data Model (ASDM) which defines the metadata structure adopted by ALMA.
+A description of all the main software sub-systems involved from data acquisition to archiving is provided, as well as a description of the ALMA Science Data Model (ASDM) which defines the metadata structure adopted by ALMA.